bitsofinfo/io-event-reactor/README.md

-# nodejs-io-event-reactor
+# io-event-reactor

-Reacts to filesystem events by invoking plugins that match configurable conditions
+Node.js module for reacting to filesystem events by invoking plugins that match configurable conditions